marcorosso768/marcorosso768.github.io/_pages/en/teaching.md

 permalink: /teaching/
 title: teaching
 description: <i>I teach econometrics, microeconomics, and empirical methods at the bachelor's, master's, and Ph.D. level, and assist in courses in economic policy, political economy, and behavioral economics.
 Materials for the courses I teach, including slides, notes, notebooks, and do-files, are linked from each course.</i>
+meta_description: "Courses in econometrics, microeconomics, and empirical methods at Bologna, with slides, notes, and code for each course."
 nav: true
 nav_order: 3
 ---